nahidischool/nahidischool.github.io/projects.md

-## Attention-based Learning to Rank Approach in Document Relevance Judgement
+## Attention-based Learning to Rank in Document Relevance Judgement
 [Dec, 2016 - Present]

 - Developing an attention-based model to find out the important part of the document